Art for Syria

 Aerial view of Maarat al-Numan Hospital’s current state

-This charity auction supports a critical rebuilding effort in a country still reeling from more than a decade of war.
+This charity auction supports critical healthcare recovery in a country still reeling from more than a decade of war.
 Although the collapse of the Assad government in late 2024 marked a turning point, Syria’s humanitarian emergency is far from over.
 Today, 16.5 million Syrians still require urgent humanitarian assistance, more than half the population remains displaced and 40% of hospitals and health facilities continue to operate at reduced capacity or remain completely non-functional.

 For the millions of Syrians who have endured years of conflict, regime change alone cannot heal wounds that run deep into the country's infrastructure and social fabric.
 Healthcare systems that were already stretched before the political transition now face the additional challenge of serving populations in newly accessible areas while managing ongoing displacement and resource scarcity.